 14 single-volume measure (25ml) of spirits.

-Alcoholic drinks often pack a lot of sugar and calories, of which people are often unaware of (as this is information is often not displayed on labels).
+Alcoholic drinks often pack a lot of sugar and calories, of which people are often unaware of (this is information is often not displayed on labels, for example).
 More so, when drinking alcohol, individuals are more likely to have foods high in salt and saturated fat.
 Alongside the additional calories consumed from alcohol, this may contribute to consuming excess calories, which may lead to weight gain.

 Top tips for reducing consumption

 Opt for the smallest serving size when ordering drinks i.e. going for a single measure drink, small glass of wine etc.

 Keep track of units, for example keeping a note on your phone.